line/armeria/site/src/sphinx/server-annotated-service.rst

         }
     }

-Armeria also provides built-in request converters such as, BeanRequestConverterFunction_ for Java Beans, JacksonRequestConverterFunction_ for JSON documents, StringRequestConverterFunction_ for text contents and ByteArrayRequestConverterFunction_ for binary contents.
-They will be applied after your request converters by default, so you can use these built-in converters by just putting `@RequestObject`_ annotation on the parameters which you want to convert.
+Armeria also provides built-in request converters such as, :api:`BeanRequestConverterFunction` for Java Beans, :api:`JacksonRequestConverterFunction` for JSON documents, :api:`StringRequestConverterFunction` for text contents and :api:`ByteArrayRequestConverterFunction` for binary contents.
+They will be applied after your request converters by default, so you can use these built-in converters by just putting :api:`@RequestObject` annotation on the parameters which you want to convert.

-In some cases, `@RequestObject`_ annotation may have a request converter as its value.
+In some cases, :api:`@RequestObject` annotation may have a request converter as its value.
 Assume that you have a Java class named ``MyRequest`` that it is usually able to be converted by ``MyDefaultRequestConverter``.
 But what if there is only one method which has a parameter of ``MyRequest`` that you have to convert it differently?
-In this case, you may specify a request converter with `@RequestObject`_ annotation.
+In this case, you may specify a request converter with :api:`@RequestObject` annotation.
 In the example, ``MySpecialRequestConverter`` will be used first for converting ``MyRequest``.

 .. code-block:: java